Tinacooking/dieps-masterhub/README.md

 ## 🚀 4.
 Algorithm Processing & System Novelty

 ### The Intent Engine & Advanced Routing Algorithm
-What fundamentally separates DIEPS from standard DEX aggregators is our **Intent Engine**, powered by a highly optimized, proprietary implementation of the **Modified Bellman-Ford** routing algorithm.
+What fundamentally separates DIEPS from standard DEX aggregators is our **Intent Engine**, powered by a highly optimized, proprietary implementation of the **Routing DEX pools Algorithm**.
 Traditional swappers force users to understand liquidity fragmentation, hop paths, and route optimization.
 DIEPS flips this paradigm: users simply state their ultimate goal (their *intent*), and the engine independently handles the brutal mathematical complexity under the hood.

 Our team has fine-tuned this algorithm to achieve unprecedented processing speeds.
 This zero-latency optimization is the lifeblood of the Intent Engine, allowing it to instantly parse natural language, compute multi-hop arbitrage paths across the Sui network, and synthesize the safest execution matrix in milliseconds.